 Cis and Trans Unsaturated Fats

 PUFAs are additionally also utilized by our body to make some chemical mediators that play an important role in the process of Inflammation.
 There are 2 types of PUFA – Omega 6 and Omega 3 (the number reflects the position of the double bond).
 They should be taken in a ratio of around 4:1 in our diet for an effective balance of the inflammatory mediators.
-However, most diets are low in Omega 3 (produces anti-inflammatory mediators) with this ratio going up to 12:1 to 25:1 in favor of the Omega 6 (produces pro-inflammatory mediators).
+However, most diets are low in Omega 3 (that produces anti-inflammatory mediators) with this ratio often going up to 12:1 to 25:1 in favor of the Omega 6 (that produces pro-inflammatory mediators).
 So it is important to consciously include some sources of Omega 3 fatty acids in our diet.

 Saturated fatty acids are classified into short-chain (less than 6 C atoms), medium-chain (6-12 C atoms) and long-chain (>12 C atoms).
 Medium and long-chain saturated fatty acids are found in diet, while short-chain fatty acids are produced by bacterial action on the dietary fibers in the gut.
 These short-chain fatty acids reduce gut inflammation and strengthen gut immunity, therefore including more fibers (through salads – fruits and vegetables) is beneficial.

-So one should include preferably cis unsaturated fats along with some amount of specifically omega 3 fatty acids and some amount of medium-chain saturated fats in the diet for an appropriate balance and health.
+So one should include preferably cis unsaturated fats along with some amount of specifically omega 3 fatty acids and some amount of medium-chain saturated fats in the diet for an appropriate and healthy lipid balance.

-HEALTH RISK WITH HIGH DIETARY FAT AND CHOLESTEROL INTAKE
+HEALTH RISKS WITH HIGH DIETARY FAT AND CHOLESTEROL INTAKE

-VLDL (Very Low-Density Lipoprotein) carries a large amount of TG along with some cholesterol in the blood.
-After giving off the TG to other storage sites like Muscle and Adipose, the lipoprotein left behind is called LDL (Low-density Lipoprotein) which has mostly Cholesterol and some TG.
-VLDL and LDL (especially the latter) if present in high quantities in the blood can form plaques which can lead to blockages of blood vessels (called atherosclerosis).
+VLDL (very low-density lipoprotein) carries a large amount of TG along with some cholesterol in the blood.
+After giving off the TG to other storage sites like muscle and adipose, the lipoprotein left behind is called LDL (low-density lipoprotein) which has mostly cholesterol and some TG.
+VLDL and LDL (especially the latter) if present in high quantities in the blood can form plaques (called atherosclerosis) that can lead to blockages of blood vessels.
 The smaller and denser LDL has the greatest propensity to form these plaques.
-The more the number of VLDL and thereby LDL particles circulating in the blood, the more is the risk of plaque formation, atherosclerosis and blood vessel blockage (arteries).
+The more the number of VLDL and thereby LDL particles circulating in the blood, the more is the risk of plaque formation, atherosclerosis and blood of arteries.

-The unutilized Cholesterol and TG are brought back to the liver by the Lipoprotein called HDL.
-Therefore, while VLDL and LDL keep the fats in circulation, HDL removes them from circulation and brings back to the liver.
+The unutilized cholesterol and TG are brought back to the liver by the lipoprotein called HDL.
+Therefore, while VLDL and LDL keep the fats in circulation, HDL removes fats from circulation and brings them back to the liver.
 That is why VLDL and LDL are called bad cholesterol while HDL is called good cholesterol.

-Therefore, it is not the dietary cholesterol intake but the dietary intake of saturated and trans fats which increases the risk of developing Cardiovascular disease (CVD) due to plaque blockage of arteries (which can result in serious conditions like Heart attack and Stroke).
-Plaques are made of deposited Lipids (Fats and Cholesterol) with calcium and some trapped blood cells (Red blood cells and platelets).
+Therefore, it is not the dietary cholesterol intake but the dietary intake of saturated and trans fats which increases the risk of developing cardiovascular disease (CVD) due to plaque blockage of arteries (which can result in serious conditions like heart attack and stroke).
+Plaques are made of deposited lipids (fats and cholesterol) with calcium and some trapped blood cells (RBCs and platelets).

 Though the amount of cholesterol intake in diet has no direct risk, most food sources of cholesterol also contain significant amounts of saturated fats.
 The exceptions here are eggs and shrimp which are now often recommended in the diet without any attributed health risk.

 When we measure blood cholesterol, we do not actually measure the amount of cholesterol in our body.
 What we measure is the amount of cholesterol in VLDL, LDL and HDL particles circulating in the blood.
 More the VLDL and LDL and less the HDL particles in the blood, the more is the cardiovascular risk due to the formation of plaques in the blood vessels.
-Lab reports mainly use the amount of LDL and HDL (and sometimes their ratio- Ideal LDL: HDL= 3.5-4), as the risk indicator for vessel plaques.
-Apart from this total blood Triglycerides is measured which gives us an idea of the body’s Fat overload (which in addition to the risk of plaques in blood vessels, also signifies an increased risk of diseases like Obesity, Diabetes, Fatty Liver, Pancreatitis and Thyroid disorders).
+Lab reports mainly use the amount of LDL and HDL (and sometimes their ratio- ideal LDL: HDL= 3.5-4), as the risk indicator for atherosclerosis and CVD.
+Apart from this total blood triglycerides is measured which gives us an idea of the body’s fat overload (which in addition to the risk of plaques in blood vessels, also signifies an increased risk of diseases like obesity, diabetes, fatty liver, pancreatitis and thyroid disorders).

 So by how much should we aim to reduce the blood LDL?

-More the estimated CVD risk, the greater will be the needed reduction in LDL.
-So a CVD risk categorization is usually done based on all individual factors and the target LDL set accordingly as below:
+The more the estimated CVD risk, the greater will be the needed reduction in LDL.
+So a CVD risk categorization is usually done based on all individual factors and the target LDL is set accordingly as below:

 - High risk (2 or more risk factors including diabetes or heart disease): LDL target <100 mg/dl (<70 mg/dl sometimes) or >50% reduction